SDWORKS - South Dakota's largest online jobs database

 Each year, the local offices of the South Dakota Department of Labor and Regulation fill more than 50,000 job openings.
 Every office is staffed with trained professionals ready to help you identify opportunities and prepare for productive employment.

-Staff can help you:
+Local office staff can help you:

 All individuals seeking employment or information about the local labor market receive assistance at no charge.
-Job listings are posted from local employers, state-wide employers, and federal and state government agencies.
-As a starting point, you may want to consider completing the applicant registration form (available here in Adobe .pdf format*) before visiting the local South Dakota Department of Labor and Regulation office.
+Job listings are posted from local employers, statewide employers, and federal and state government agencies.
+As a starting point, you may want to consider completing the applicant registration form (available here in Adobe PDF format*) before visiting the local South Dakota Department of Labor and Regulation office.
 Choose English or Spanish.

 Build Dakota Scholarships for high demand/high wage career fields.